See the Front Desk To Pick Up Supplies:

 e) Provide Student Responsibility to the resident.

-f) In some cases the Manager or Residence & Facilities or appropriate designate will meet with the adjoining occupants and arrange inspection to ensure the problem is limited to the reported area.
+f) In some cases the Manager or Residence & Facilities or appropriate designate will meet with the adjoining occupants and arrange an inspection to ensure the problem is limited to the reported area.

 2. DO NOT MOVE TO A FRIEND’S ROOM OR TAKE BELONGINGS ELSEWHERE.